Index

 Apply here: https://cariad.technology/de/en/careers/jobdetail.jobid3751.html

-If you have any questions regarding these two PhD positions, please do not hesitate to contact Prof. Dr. Benedikt Morschheuser via email or contact form.
+If you have any questions regarding the PhD position, please do not hesitate to contact Prof. Dr. Benedikt Morschheuser via email or contact form.

 Further, we offer support in writing an application for international doctoral programs, e.g. in cooperation with the Finnish Gamification Group, as well as PhD scholarships.